 I was asked to come the next morning by 5 o’clock the next morning to catch a bus headed to the town.
 Buses must leave very early in order to arrive the border on time – leaving late I learnt was very unsafe as there could be Boko Haram insurgents on the road who could attack, kill or kidnap victims.

-I left the bus, making sure I got information on directions, costs and everything I needed to proceed to Kousseri, the next destination which I would be embarking on the next morning.
+I alighted from the bus, making sure I got information on directions, costs and everything I needed to proceed to Kousseri, the next destination which I would be embarking on the next morning.
 This town shares boundary with Chad.

 Finding a hotel in Maroua was easy, but I wanted something with a reasonable price.
 After visiting 3 or 4 different hotels, I was able to strike a deal with one of the managers of the hotel to pay 5000 XOF for a night.
 I stayed at Sahel Hotel, Maroua.